dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 #### Customize the UI

-The built-in UI of the `CameraView` instance is defined in the file `dist/dce.ui.html` .
-There are a few ways to customize it:

-- Modify the file `dist/dce.ui.html` directly.

-  This option is only possible when you host this file on your own web server instead of using a CDN.

-- Copy the file `dist/dce.ui.html` to your project, modify it and pass its path in the API `createInstance` to set it as the default UI.
+The built-in UI of the `CameraView` instance is defined in the file `dist/dce.ui.html`.
+You can copy the file `dist/dce.ui.html` to your project, modify it and pass its path in the API `createInstance` to set it as the default UI.

 ```javascript
 // To make sure the following line takes effect, put it before the API `open()` is called.